Astroteens/Astroteens.github.io/Readme.txt

 Copyright Astroteens ALL RIGHTS RESERVED.
-Designed by Tanishq Som & Bhavya Goel(Astroteens Web-development Team)
+Designed by Astroteens Web-development Team